 Collection: Shetland Wool Cobweb Lace (1,600m/100g)

-Lovers of traditional Shetland Lace simply adore this yarn, and it's been one of our best sellers for several years.
-Produced by Jamieson & Smith in Lerwick, it was developed with the Shetland Museum and Archives as part of the Shetland Fine Lace Project, to replicate the hand spun yarns used in the finest Shetland lace of the 1800s.
-Surviving examples can be found in museums today, including traditional "wedding ring" shawls - fine enough to pass through a wedding ring!
+Lovers of traditional Shetland Lace adore this yarn.
+Produced by Jamieson & Smith in Lerwick, it was developed with the Shetland Museum as part of the Shetland Fine Lace Project, to replicate the hand spun yarns used in the finest Shetland lace of the 1800s.
+Surviving examples in museums today include traditional "ring" shawls - fine enough to pass through a wedding ring!